parkand1/aws-modernization-workshop-with-sysdig-1/content/10_prerequisites/15_workspace_setup/23_cloud.md

 :small_blue_diamond: Validate that our IAM role is valid.

-:small_blue_diamond: Copy a script into place for use later in the workshop.
+:small_blue_diamond: Copy two scripts into place for use later in the workshop.